 Madhupal’s original entry into the film industry happened in the early 90s.
 In 1994, on the sets of Rajeev Anchal’s Kashmeeram where he had been working as an assistant director, an actor cast in a pivotal role had to be replaced at the last moment.
 That proved to be Madhupal’s debut – an inadvertent one – in front of the camera.
 He then assumed that a few acting opportunities would help him make his first film.
 However, he ended up being an actor a little longer than he had hoped to.
 Now, with five books, three feature films and two tele-serials as director, and numerous acting ventures, his oeuvre looks rich.

 Between his directorial debut, Thalappavu, and his next, Ozhimuri, is a gap of four years, and he waited for another four years to make Oru Kuprasiddha Payyan.
 “I am in no hurry,” he says.
 “I can’t make films back to back.
+I had been actively looking for and discussing ideas, reading, writing and travelling.
+I will venture out to make a movie only if I am fully convinced that it needs to be made,” says Madhupal.

 We meet at the lounge of a well-known post-production studio in Kochi where the final work of his upcoming film, Oru Kuprasiddha Payyan, is underway.